pavelmc/amake/README.md

 chmod +x ~/bin/amake
 ```

-Now you need to configure your IDE build commands, in Geany you can take note of this two:
+Now you need to configure your IDE build commands, in Geany you can take note of this three:

-** Build **
+**Build**

 ```
 cd %d ; amake uno %f